-All Library policies, services, and resources can be found on the Colburn School website (www.colburnschool.edu) under "Library."
-For interlibrary loan requests, please contact Chris Garcia.
-For suggestions for library purchases, please contact Deborah Smith.
-Use the website to search the Library catalog and to explore online subscriptions, including streaming audio and text resources.
+All Library policies, services, and resources can be found on the Colburn School website (www.colburnschool.edu) under "On Campus."
+There you will find links to the catalog, interlibrary loan request form, purchase request form, and online resources.

 Borrowing Library materials: